vale981/website/site/content/posts/removing-legacy-boot-from-a-linux-live-stick-dot.md

 +++

 I got my ThinkPad used for a bargain price but with locked bios/uefi-setup.
-Annyingly, it defaults to legacy boot and there is no way to change that.
+Annoyingly, it defaults to legacy boot and there is no way to change that.

 My previous workaround was rather involved and is documented in the